-Performance Outcomes Acceptable Outcomes

-Neighbourhood Character Overlay Map).

-Conservation significant areas

-PO21 Development avoids or minimises adverse impacts on areas of conservation significance.
-AO21.1 Development occurs outside the overlay area. or AO21.2 Development is compatible with the values of the conservation

-significant area.

-AO21.3 Where development within a conservation significant area is unavoidable, measures are incorporated to protect and retain the ecological values and underlying ecosystem processes within or adjacent to the development site to the greatest extent practicable.

-and

-AO21.4 Buffer areas are to be

-maintained or where possible rehabilitated.
-Editor's Note: This buffer does not apply to equipment such as pumps that are necessary to access water.

-Bushfire ac pampo that are necessary to access water.

-PO22 Development maintains the safety of people and property, including the function of community infrastructure, during and immediately after bushfire events. or AO22.2 Road access for fire- fighting appliances and firebreaks are provided through a perimeter road that separates the use from areas of bushfire hazard

-and that road has a

-minimum cleared width of

-20 metres;

-AO22.3 For a development requiring MCU involving new or existing buildings with a gross floor area greater than 50m2 where a reticulated water supply is not available and a water tank is provided for the purpose of household water supply, one tank within 100m of each class 1, 2, 3 or 4 building has: (a) fire brigade tank fittings; and (b) if the buildings are in a high or medium risk area identified in the bushfire hazard overlay, the building's take off connection from the tank is at a level

-Performance Outcomes Acceptable Outcomes that allows 5,000 litres to be dedicated for fire fighting purposes.
-PO23 Public safety and the environment are not adversely affected by the detrimental impacts of bushfire on hazardous materials manufactured or stored in bulk.
-AO23.1 No Acceptable Outcome identified.
+Performance Outcomes Acceptab le Outcomes PO17 Development maintains the safety of people and property, including the function of community infrastructure, during and immediately after bushfire events. or AO17.2 and AO17.3 Development is not located in areas identified in the Bushfire Hazard Overlay as: i.
+Very High Potential Bushfire Intensity; ii.
+High Potential Bushfire Intensity; iii.
+Medium Potential Bushfire Intensity; iv.
+Potential Impact Buffer.
+Road access for fire-fighting appliances and firebreaks are provided through a perimeter road that separates the use from areas of bushfire hazard and that road has a minimum cleared width of 20 metres; For a development requiring MCU involving new or existing buildings with a gross floor area greater than 50m2 where a reticulated water supply is not available and a water tank is provided for the purpose of household water supply, one tank within 100m of each class 1, 2, 3 or 4 building has: (a) fire brigade tank fittings; and (b) the building's take off connection from the tank is at a level that allows 5,000 litres to be dedicated for fire fighting purposes, if the buildings are in an area identified in the Bushfire Hazard Overlay as: i.
+Very High Potential Bushfire Intensity; ii.
+High Potential Bushfire Intensity; iii.
+Medium Potential Bushfire Intensity; iiii.
+Medium Potential Bushfire Intensity; or iv.
+Potential Impact Buffer.
+PO18 Public safety and the environment are not adversely affected by the detrimental impacts of bushfire on hazardous materials manufactured or stored in bulk.
+AO18.1 No Acceptable Outcome identified.

-6.2.16 Community Purposes Zone Code
+6.2.16 Community Purposes Zone Code6.2.16.1 Purpose

 - (1) The purpose of the zone is to provide for community related activities and facilities whether under public or private ownership.
-These may include provision of municipal services, public utilities, government installations, hospitals and schools, transport and telecommunication networks and community infrastructure of an artistic, social or cultural nature. - (2) The local government purpose is to: - (a) retain and reserve appropriate land throughout the region to accommodate activities which have a specific public function that are essential for the wellbeing of the community; and - (b) provide for the location of those public infrastructure services and facilities and the protection of such uses from intrusion by incompatible uses. - (3) The purpose of the code will be achieved through the following overall outcomes: - (a) The viability of existing uses in the zone is protected by excluding development that could limit the ongoing operation of such uses or prejudice appropriate new activities. - (b) Existing community uses are intended to continue and intensify if necessary having regard to road and other infrastructure capacity and the amenity of surrounding areas. - (c) The Aerodrome Precinct is maintained for the exclusive use of air services and industries or businesses with a direct association with the provision of air services. - (d) Development is provided with appropriate infrastructure and services. - (e) Development recognises and conserves the cultural heritage values of existing Local Heritage places. - (f) Development is established where the impacts of natural hazards are avoided or safely managed.
+These may include provision of municipal services, public utilities, government installations, hospitals and schools, transport and telecommunication networks and community infrastructure of an artistic, social or cultural nature. - (2) The local government purpose is to: - (a) retain and reserve appropriate land throughout the region to accommodate activities which have a specific public function that are essential for the wellbeing of the community; and - (b) provide for the location of those public infrastructure services and facilities and the protection of such uses from intrusion by incompatible uses. - (3) The purpose of the code will be achieved through the following overall outcomes:

+- (a) The viability of existing uses in the zone is protected by excluding development that could limit the ongoing operation of such uses or prejudice appropriate new activities. - (b) Existing community uses are intended to continue and intensify if necessary having regard to road and other infrastructure capacity and the amenity of surrounding areas. - (c) The Aerodrome Precinct is maintained for the exclusive use of air services and industries or businesses with a direct association with the provision of air services. - (d) Development is provided with appropriate infrastructure and services. - (e) Development recognises and conserves the cultural heritage values of existing Local Heritage places. - (f) Development is established where the impacts of natural hazards are avoided or safely managed.